camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/aws-ec2.md

 This guide focuses on setting up the [orchestration cluster](/self-managed/reference-architecture/reference-architecture.md#orchestration-cluster-vs-web-modeler-and-console) for Camunda 8.
 The Web Modeler and Console are not covered in this manual deployment approach.
 These components are supported on Kubernetes and should be [deployed using Kubernetes](/self-managed/setup/install.md/#install-web-modeler).

-## Disclaimer

 :::note Using other Cloud provider
-This guide is not limited to AWS but is built around the available tools and services that AWS offers.
-The scripts and ideas behind it can easily be adjusted for any other cloud provider and use case.
+This guide is built around the available tools and services that AWS offers, but is not limited to AWS.
+The scripts and ideas included can be adjusted for any other cloud provider and use case.

-However, if you wish to use this guide with a different cloud provider, please note that you will be responsible for configuring and maintaining the resulting infrastructure.
+When using this guide with a different cloud provider, note that you will be responsible for configuring and maintaining the resulting infrastructure.
 Our support is limited to questions related to the guide itself, not to the specific tools and services of the chosen cloud provider.
 :::

 :::warning Cost management